 Understanding Last-Minute Flight Pricing

-Airlines want to make as much money as they can, so they use some tricky math to figure out ticket prices.
-You've probably noticed that flight costs are all over the place.
-Several things cause this, such as:
+Airlines want to make as much money as they can.
+They use tricky math to figure out ticket prices.
+You have probably noticed that flight costs vary a lot.
+Several things cause this.
+They include:

-* How many folks want to go where you're going
+• How many people want to go where you are headed

 1. Be Flexible With Travel Dates and Times